wsbousman/Scheduler-Schmeduler/README.md

  Local storage automatically checked for definition; if undefined, input box content set to "Enter new event here" to guarantee clarity to users.

  Code is overall quite repetitive, which I do not love, but it is certainly simple which should make it robust.

+ For reasons that remain unclear to me, the undefined check and "Enter new event here" function perfectly when loaded locally by my browser, but not when loaded on GitHub Pages.
+Will make note of this with a tutor and troubleshoot.

  Stonks meme used as header background to inspire busy businesspeople to do maximum businessing.